-Please stay tuned for details on our 2020 workshop.
-CORE faculty will host junior investigators from around the world for a week-long intensive workshop in supportive oncology research.
-This annual workshop provides an overview of fundamental methods in supportive oncology research, such as study designs, qualitative and survey methods, and approaches to data analysis.
+- Workshop on Research Methods in Supportive Oncology is a week-long intensive workshop for early-career investigators in supportive oncology research.
+This annual workshop provides an overview of fundamental methods in protocol development, such as study designs, qualitative and survey methods, and approaches to data analysis.
 For more information and to apply, please refer to: https://pallcare.hms.harvard.edu/courses/rmso

 CORE is a unique, collaborative research team with members from oncology, nursing, palliative care, psychiatry, and psychology.